a note about affirmations

 to allow breath to return.

-You do not have to feel anything in particular
+you do not have to feel anything in particular

 for these words to be welcome.

-You do not have to believe them
+you do not have to believe them

 for them to sit beside you.

-We believe words matter —
+words matter —

 not as performance,